 Yes, all trade is ex ante beneficial to the traders because it is voluntary and hence desirable.
 But often lost in the reflexive praise for “market efficiencies” is (1) the role of state grants-of-privilege to the special interests involved in some “trades,” and consequently (2) the long-term costs to the legally disempowered.

 For the high-tech firm and its newly acquired Indian techies, the benefits of job exportation or of the easily available, state-sponsored visa system, are obvious.
 For Professor Matloff’s American computer-science students, though, the harm is just as apparent.
-A vocal critic of H-1B and L-1 visa programs, Matloff has seen how his students, many of whom are Asian-American, are progressively prevented from practicing their professions in the
+A vocal critic of H-1B and L-1 visa programs, Matloff has seen how his students, many of whom are Asian-American, are progressively prevented from practicing their professions in the U.S. because corporations are systematically replacing them with immigrants.

 The labyrinth of work visas is one example of the fascistic government-business cartel in operation.
 This domestic partnership has become the model for a sordid series of global liaisons.
 Through the programs of the International Trade Administration, the Export-Import Bank, the Overseas Private Investment Corporation, the International Monetary Fund, and other oink-operations, taxpaying American workers are forced to subsidize and underwrite the investment risks of the very corporations that then give them the boot.